ContaoMonitoring/monitoring-timeline/README.md

 ------------

 The extension is not published in contao extension repository.
-Install it manually or via [composer](https://packagist.org/packages/contao-monitoring/monitoring-timeline).
+Install it manually or via composer: [contao-monitoring/monitoring-timeline](https://packagist.org/packages/contao-monitoring/monitoring-timeline).

 Tracker